lilopkins/evidenceangel/docs/src/exporting.md

 1. Press "Export" (note that this might say "Save and Export" if the package needs saving, or "Overwrite" if the export target file already exists).
-1. A confirmation appears.
+1. A confirmation message appears.
 If you wish, you can open the exported file by clicking "Open".